unicode-org/message-format-wg/docs/why_mf_next.md

   grammatical agreement requires words outside select / plural to change.
   See https://en.wikipedia.org/wiki/Agreement_(linguistics)
 - Patterns in the date / time / number placeholders are bad i18n, should use skeletons
 - No official support for gender.
-It can be done with `select`, but it is not the same thing (same as the difference between an `enum` and integer/strings).
-Developers can use masculine/feminine, masc/fem, male/female, etc.
+It can be done with `select`, but that has problems for localization tooling: strings can't account for the difference in gender categories across languages, and there are no standard “enum” identifiers: developers use masculine/feminine, masc/fem, male/female, etc.
-- Formatting for “parameters” known at compile time
+- Formatting for “literals” known at compile time.
+  For example, literal numbers in a message need to be adjusted for the user's preferences for native vs ASCII digits and format.
 - Escaping with apostrophe is error prone.
 There is no reliable way to tell if it has to be doubled or not.
 - The # is used in plural format instead of {...}, but does not work for nesting unless the plural is the innermost selector.
 But named placeholders don't work